Jewelry Box

 Up your jazz playing by learning from some of the best jazz artists in the country – professionals who earn a living playing and teaching the next generation of musicians.
 In this summer jazz camp, you’ll get the opportunity to rehearse and perform daily in big bands and combos, as well as get specialized coaching on your instrument.
 The daily curriculum will include music theory, arranging and improvisational techniques, and master classes.
 Guest artists and faculty perform with students at concerts held at the end of each week.

-Students who attended Jazz in the Pines Student Clinic in 2023 do not have to re-audition to attend in 2024.
+Students who attended Jazz in the Pines Student Clinic in 2024 do not have to re-audition to attend in 2025.
 You will be automatically accepted and will be contacted to confirm your attendance through CampInTouch after you complete your application.
 All other applicants should submit an audition following the guidelines below.

-Video files (30-60 seconds each):
+Video files (30-60 seconds each)

 Video 1: Ensemble playing